-SJI is currently funding the Juvenile Justice Reform and State Courts Initiative, which will enable the Resource Center partners to develop national resources and TA for the state courts on this critical area.
-In collaboration with CCJ and COSCA, the initiative will build on the CCJ/COSCA regional summit and state team work, and be informed by the Models for Change Initiative.
+In response, SJI supported the Juvenile Justice Reform and State Courts Initiative, which is enabling the Resource Center partners to develop national resources and technical assistance for the state courts on this critical area.
+In collaboration with CCJ and COSCA, the initiative builds on the CCJ/COSCA regional summit and state team work, and is informed by the Models for Change Initiative.

-The NCSC, NCSL, NCJFCJ, CCLP, NJDC, and RFK-NRC is serving as the Expert Working Group for the project.
+The NCSC, NCSL, NCJFCJ, CCLP, NJDC, and RFK-NRC are serving as the Expert Working Group for the project.
 The Expert Working Group is:

-- > identifying juvenile justice policy, procedures, and practices that should be reformed; - > proposing projects to be funded by the initiative; - > providing expertise to identify subject matter experts; and - providing technical assistance, training, and other activities to the state teams as they continue to implement their action plans.
+- identifying juvenile justice policy, procedures, and practices that should be reformed; - proposing projects to be funded by the initiative; - > providing expertise to identify subject matter experts; and - > providing technical assistance, training, and other activities to the state teams as they continue to implement their action plans.